Survivors of sexual abuse often seek support from family, but sometimes even the best intentions can lead to more hurt.

 - Refusing to listen: It can be difficult to hear about abuse.
 Some family members may shut down and refuse to listen to you talk about what happened.

-- Remaining neutral: When sexual violence is within a family, some members may not want to pick sides.
-They may not be able to look past their affection for the abuser, even if they know what happened wasn’t right.
+- Remaining neutral: When sexual abuse is within a family, some members may not want to pick sides.
+They may not be able to look past their affection for the person who abused you, even if they know what happened wasn’t right.

-- Pushing for forgiveness: Sexual violence can separate families, and not everyone is willing to make this sacrifice.
-Family members may ask you to forgive your abuser, thinking the family dynamic can be repaired.
+- Pushing for forgiveness: Sexual abuse can separate families, and not everyone is willing to make this sacrifice.
+Family members may ask you to forgive the person who abused you, thinking the family dynamic can be repaired.

-- Distancing: In an effort to help, your family members may leave you out of family events or activities the abuser is attending instead of uninviting that person.
+- Distancing: In an effort to help, your family members may leave you out of family events or activities the person who abused you is attending instead of uninviting that person.

-Mental health may play an important role in revictimization.
+Mental health may play an essential role in revictimization.